 Custodial credit risk is the risk that in the event of a bank failure, a government's deposits may not be returned to it.
 NPGA's deposit policy for custodial credit risk requires compliance with the provisions of state law.
 State statutes require banks either to give bond or to pledge government securities to NPGA in the amount of NPGA's deposits.
 The Federal Deposit Insurance Corporation (FDIC) insures transaction accounts for government deposits up to \$250,000 per official custodian at each covered institution.
-At March 31, 2023 and 2022, NPGA's deposits exceeded FDIC insurance and pledged government securities by approximately \$291,000 and \$11,000, respectively.
+At March 31, 2024, NPGA's deposits were covered by FDIC insurance and pledged government securities.